 9. Contact details

-For queries regarding this policy or your data protection rights, please send your question directly to us via e-mail or in writing to our Data Protection Officer at the following address:
+For queries regarding this policy or your data protection rights, please send your question directly to us via e-mail or in writing to the following address:

 International Data Privacy Office